 Do I have a better chance of admission if I attend Iowa State University for my undergraduate education?

 Undergraduate coursework, including the required preveterinary courses, may be taken at any accredited institution.
-Preference is not given to Iowa State University applicants.
+Preference is not given to applicants who have attended Iowa State University.